norman/ambry/README.md

 Prequel loads your dataset from the file and keeps it in memory.
 It's not a "NoSQL", it's a "NoDB".
 There's not only no schema or migrations to set up, there's also no server or anything else to install since its only dependencies are Ruby's standard library.
+Whenever possible, it behaves like the Ruby standard library as opposed to introducing quirky behavior.
 It was inspired in part by [Rubinius's](http://rubini.us/) short but meaningful tagline "Use Ruby."

 But just a word of warning - don't even dare think about using it for more than a couple megabytes of data.
 For that you need a real database of some sort, like